-This blog is about staff engagement and how we can use modern digital learning to improve it. eLearning has evolved in recent times and your staff need and want better and more flexible options for training and development.
+What is staff engagement and how can we use modern digital learning to improve it?
+Elearning has evolved in recent times and your staff need and want better and more flexible options for training and development.
 But most of all, your staff want a great manager!

 Why put up with low employee engagement?